About the Author

 Shrayer has been the recipient of a number of fellowships, including those from the National Endowment for the Humanities, the Rockefeller Foundation, and the Bogliasco Foundation.
 He won a 2007 National Jewish Book Award for his two-volume Anthology of Jewish-Russian Literature.
 In 2012, Shrayer received a Guggenheim Fellowship for his work on poets as witnesses to the Shoah.

-Shrayer enjoys reading from his literary works and also lectures for the general public on topics ranging from the Holocaust in the USSR to the legacy of the refusenik movement.
+Shrayer enjoys reading from his literary works and also lectures for the general public on topics ranging from the Shoah in the USSR to the legacy of the refusenik movement.
 For more information, please contact him.